Economic Activities in Senegal: Primary, Secondary, Tertiary, and Quaternary

 The military is an example of many economic activities in a country.
 It involves the primary sector, like resource extraction for military use, and the secondary sector, which includes the manufacturing of military equipment.
 The military also provides services, representing the tertiary sector.
 Research and development are part of the quaternary sector, while high-level decision-making falls under the quinary sector.

-In Senegal, the military expenditure for 2023 is $448.6 million, which is 1.57% of the GDP.
-The active military force consists of 13,600 personnel, resulting in 1.2 active military members for every 1,000 people in the country.
+As of 2024, Senegal’s military budget is about $525 million.
+The active military force consists of roughly 13,600 personnel, resulting in fewer than 1 active military member for every 1,000 people in the country.

 International Trade of Senegal